OlivierLD/raspberry-coffee/Project.Trunk/Deviation.Tool/README.md

 We will use the Least Square method to come up with the expected coefficients.

-> For details on the least Square method, see [this document](https://htmlpreview.github.io/?https://github.com/OlivierLD/raspberry-coffee/blob/master/Project.Trunk/Deviation.Tool/README.html).
+> For details on the Least Square method, for this specific case, see [this document](https://htmlpreview.github.io/?https://github.com/OlivierLD/raspberry-coffee/blob/master/Project.Trunk/Deviation.Tool/README.html).

 For each point, for each `HDM`, we want the calculated deviation to be as close as possible to the measured deviation.